 Justin Bieber’s new fragrance line emphasises longings and false hopes.

 “He is not here; for he has been raised.”
 (Matthew 28:6) Today is the day hope came into the world through the Resurrection of Jesus Christ.
-Billions around the world celebrate this day.
-No one in the history of humanity […]
+Billions around the world […]

 A year ago I was working as a chaplain at Georgetown University Hospital.
 It forced me to grapple with hard questions around suffering and the mystery of life.
-I recently wrote a reflection on how we can find grace in […]
+I recently […]

 Italian-born priest Fr Romano Guardini felt the Spiritual Exercises had an anti-liturgical bias.
 Indeed, Jesuits have been seen as anti-liturgical, or at least careless about the liturgy.
-In truth, the treasury of the Society of Jesus holds the liturgy with […]
+In truth, the treasury of the Society of Jesus holds the liturgy with great importance and the Exercises mesh well with Catholic liturgy, […]

 Reading: Genesis 9:8-15 In Ignatian circles you’ll often hear someone say that, sure, it’s easy to find God in a sunset or from a mountaintop or in a beautiful vista, but we must find God in the small everyday things!
-Yet […]
+Yet in this Sunday’s first reading from Genesis we have a […]